zephyrproject-rtos/zephyr/doc/reference/kernel/data_passing/message_queues.rst

 Defining a Message Queue
 ========================

-A message queue is defined using a variable of type :c:type:`k_msgq`.
+A message queue is defined using a variable of type :c:struct:`k_msgq`.
 It must then be initialized by calling :c:func:`k_msgq_init`.

 The following code defines and initializes an empty message queue